-Away from football, the 39-year-old was a contestant on ‘I’m a Celebrity Get Me Out of Here’ in 2016.
+Away from football, the 41-year-old was a contestant on ‘I’m a Celebrity Get Me Out of Here’ in 2016.

 Barry played a key role in City’s title win in 2012 before joining Everton a year later.
 He then went on to become the Premier League’s all time leading appearance maker while at West Brom.

-De Jong has travelled the globe since leaving City with spells at AC Milan, LA Galaxy, Galatasaray, Mainz and Qatari outfit Al Ahli Doha.
-The 34-year-old then made a domestic transfer to Al-Shahania in July.
+De Jong has travelled the globe since leaving City with spells at AC Milan, LA Galaxy, Galatasaray and Mainz.
+He has spent the last three years in Qatar with Al Ahli Doha and Al-Shahania but is now a free agent.

 After being released by QPR in 2015, Wright-Phillips made the move to America and signed for New York Red Bulls before joining Phoenix Rising FC in 2017.

 The winger decided to call time on his career in August 2019 at the age of 37.
-His son, D’Margio, has recently signed his first professional contract with Manchester City, which makes us feel incredibly old.
+His son, D’Margio, is now playing for Stoke City Under-23s, which makes us feel incredibly old.

 Ireland was another highly-rated player from City’s academy, but he fell out of favour under Roberto Mancini despite initially impressing amid their new-found wealth.

 The midfielder has tried to rebuild his career at Aston Villa and Stoke City, but he has been blighted by injury problems.
-After two months at Bolton in 2018, his contract was cancelled by mutual consent, and he is still without a club.
+After two months at Bolton in 2018, his contract was cancelled by mutual consent, and he hasn’t played football since

 Bellamy’s two goals in the derby were overshadowed by Owen’s late winner, and the forward’s days at City were numbered after Hughes was sacked later that season.